mfidino/mfidino.github.io/blog/_posts/2022-2-1-a_simple_static_occupancy_model.md

 As a reminder, we set <span>$$\Psi = 0.75$$</span> and <span>$$\rho = 0.35$$</span>, which both fall within the 95% credible intervals of this model.
 So in general, it looks like we did a decent job estimating species occupancy and detectability!

-## Model 2: static occupancy model with a Binomial at the observation level
+## Model 2: a static occupancy model with a Binomial at the observation level

 Again, this model is almost completely identical, we mostly just need to summarize the data in a slightly different way.
 In fact, the model estimates are essentially identical!